Netrum (NTR) Price Down 0.3% This Week

-Netrum (NTR) traded flat against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on July 11th.
-Over the last week, Netrum has traded down 0.3% against the dollar.
-One Netrum coin can currently be bought for approximately $23.33 or 0.00039780 BTC on popular cryptocurrency exchanges.
-Netrum has a market cap of $49.93 million and approximately $30.00 worth of Netrum was traded on exchanges in the last day.
+Netrum (NTR) traded flat against the dollar during the 1 day period ending at 17:00 PM ET on July 13th.
+One Netrum coin can currently be bought for about $23.32 or 0.00040677 BTC on popular cryptocurrency exchanges.
+Over the last week, Netrum has traded 0.3% lower against the dollar.
+Netrum has a market cap of $49.89 million and $45.48 worth of Netrum was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.